SAP-archive/teched2021-INT260/README.md

-# INT260 TechEd 2021: Take Advantage of Templates in Document Information Extraction
+# INT260 - Take Advantage of Templates in Document Information Extraction

 ## Description